-♦ Woodward did not keep records of his pastel painting he called chalk drawings.
+• Woodward did not keep records of the pastels he called "chalk drawings."

-parked somewhere on the property to not have the trees that line the road interfering or
+have been parked somewhere on the property to not have the trees that line the road interfering or blocking

 • This chalk drawing was made up the hill of Charlemont road near the Buckland Center showing the Mary Lyon Church at the end of the road.
 It was a serendipitous finding in the research for this website.
 There is no record of this chalk in the RSW diary or in any of the exhibition notices.
 Both the sugar house in the right foreground and the barn ell behind it are now gone.